 In 2019, Rubio introduced the Ensuring Quality Information and Transparency for Abroad-Based Listings on our Exchanges (EQUITABLE) Act to ensure Chinese and other foreign companies listed on American exchanges can no longer cheat and ignore U.S. regulators.
 Parts of that bill became law in 2020.
 Rubio was also the first to highlight that the retirement assets of federal government employees, including members of the U.S. Armed Forces, were being invested in Chinese firms designing weapons to kill American service members.
 That changed, thanks to Rubio’s efforts.

 Rubio is also a leader in making the case that a critical role of government is to align our economic policies with the right national priorities.
-As part of that effort, Rubio called for a 21st-century, pro-American industrial policy to ensure that China’s rise does not come at the expense of our country, our citizens, our values, and the rules-based international order.
+As part of that effort, in 2019, Rubio called for a 21st-century, pro-American industrial policy to ensure that the Chinese Communist Party does not threaten our country, our citizens, our values, and the rules-based international order.

-The Congressional Management Foundation (CMF) recognized U.S. Senator Marco Rubio as a national leader in constituent services and a winner for the 2019 Democracy Awards.
+Since taking office, one of Senator Rubio’s top priorities was ensuring he and his staff are available to help Floridians across the state with federal case work.
+The Congressional Management Foundation (CMF) recognized U.S. Senator Marco Rubio as a national leader in constituent services and recognized his office with the 2019 Democracy Awards.
 CMF’s honors program recognizes non-legislative achievement in operations and constituent service by congressional offices and Members of Congress.
 CMF recognized Rubio for excellence in the Constituent Service category, which focuses on how an office interacts with and serves constituents, especially how it utilizes and leverages specific, methodical, and consistent processes for achieving measurable results in constituent service.